 The best gets even better

 As part of the A320 Family’s continuous improvement, an enhanced cabin is available on new-production aircraft and for retrofit.
 By making the best use of latest technologies – along with materials and design – the new cabin provides more shoulder-level room for passengers, reduces interior noise, opens up 10 per cent greater stowage volume for overhead baggage, and creates a modern, fresh ambience using LED lighting.
 As an added bonus, the cabin offers a reduction in weight from previous-generation interiors.
 Other features are continuous grip rails in the overhead stowage bins with enlarged seat row indicators that allow passengers to more easily identify their seats, and a new-look Passenger Service Unit (PSU) that is slimmer, with easier to use controls, and LED reading lights.

-With the new engine option (neo) now offered on A320 Family aircraft, Airbus has opened up innovative options in configuring the floor space with the longest-fuselage A321neo version.
+With the new engine option (neo) now offered on A320 Family aircraft, Airbus has opened up innovative options in configuring the floor space and exit door configuration with the longest-fuselage A321neo version.
 This allows more flexibility, increasing the number of passengers accommodated at the same comfort standard.
-In addition, the maximum exit limit is raised beyond 220 seats.
-These cabin options capitalize on recent developments in cabin equipment, fixtures and seat design.
+Combined with higher exit limits, the A321neo jetliner’s maximum seating capacity will increase to 240.

 ...air purification system: Airbus engineers have developed a catalytic converter that removes foul odours from the air before it is pumped into a jetliner’s cabin.
 With the exhaust of aircraft and ground support vehicles prevalent on airport tarmacs, the Airbus-designed purification system filters out toxic fumes and unpleasant smells to provide passengers with clean, fresh air.
 U.S.-based carrier jetBlue was the first to install the system in its fleet of A320s, and it now is offered on all Airbus aircraft upon request.